Need to outline taxes in your document, or show your prospect how much they’re saving? This article can help you out.

 Once you’ve made your choices, your discount will be applied to the row.
 The new total will display normally, while the cost before the discount will be greyed-out above:

-Editing or removing a line item discount
+Edit or remove a line item discount